JacksonFrance29/Card-Clash-Java/README.md

 # Card Clash (Java)

 A Java-based, console-driven card game simulation that models a simplified “War”-style game between a player and a computer opponent.
-The project emphasizes object-oriented design, clean class responsibilities, and game-state management.
+This project emphasizes object-oriented design, class responsibilities, and game-state management.

 ## Overview
 Card Clash simulates a full card game using a standard deck.
 Cards are shuffled, dealt evenly between two players, and played round-by-round until one player wins or a maximum round limit is reached to prevent infinite games.

-The project was built to demonstrate core Java concepts, including classes, encapsulation, control flow, collections, and debugging.
+This project was built to demonstrate core Java concepts, including classes, encapsulation, control flow, collections, and debugging.

 ## Project Structure
 ```text